Jobo-ds/MasterThesis-CITES/README.md

-Python based Data Exploration with portable SQL-lite database.
+Python based Data Exploration with portable sqlite database.

 Before running script for the first time, build your own CITES database with:

-sql.build_database("NAME_OF_FILE")
+sql.build_database("NAME_OF_FILE") or run build_Database.py

-Filesize: 2.9 GB
+Filesize: ~2.9 GB